 When the world gives us trouble, St. Kateri Tekakwitha and St. Elizabeth Ann Seton are here with us.
 They remind us that Jesus has conquered the world, and they teach us to lean on Him, the only one who gives us lasting joy.

-This reflection was originally published in 2020.
+This reflection was previously published.
 Click here to read all reflections.